Eb0nY-April14/DjangoShoppingList/README.md

     * My mentor Tim Nelson for his immense help, continuous guidance and feedback.

     * Cohort Facilitator Kasia for her continuous help and support.

+    * The Community of Full Stack Frameworks Channel on Slack for their immense help

+    * Tutor Support of Code Institute

     * Stack Overflow website for helpful resources especially on issues encountered with cloudinary and other django errors.